 Wildcard characters special characters that are used to find the result, which is less than exact or accurate.

 For example, if you have the word “Simple Chat,” and in the database, you have “Simply Chat,” then the common letter in these two words is “Chat,” so using excel wildcard characters, we can match these.

 There are three types of wildcard characters in excel.

 Type #1 – Asterisk (*)

-This is to match zero or number of characters.
-For an example “Fi*” could match “Final, Fitting, Fill, Finch, and Fiasco” etc.…
+This is to match zero or the number of characters.
+For example, “Fi*” could match “Final, Fitting, Fill, Finch, and Fiasco,” etc.…

 Type #2 – Question Mark (?)